Helion-Engine/Helion/Assets/Documentation/README.md

 # Installation

 1. Extract the contents of this archive to a directory of your choice.
+2. Ensure that you've placed your IWADs (files that contain Doom game data) somewhere we can find them.
+    1. Obtain one or more of the IWADs we support.
+Doom, Doom II, Plutonia, and TNT are available in the [Doom + Doom II](https://store.steampowered.com/app/2280/DOOM__DOOM_II/) package on Steam for a reasonably low price.
+We also support Doom1.WAD [from the shareware release](https://github.com/Doom-Utils/shareware-collection), and [Freedoom](https://freedoom.github.io/download.html).
-2. Obtain one or more of the official IWADs (Doom, Doom II, Plutonia, TNT, etc.).
-If you've bought the games via Steam, we'll try to automatically find them.
-If that doesn't work, you can also (PICK ONE):
+    2. If you've purchased the games on Steam, you should just be able to launch Helion, and we'll automatically find the data files.
+If that doesn't work, or your files are in some other location, you can (PICK ONE):
-    1. Copy the IWADs to the same directory as Helion
+    3. Copy the IWADs to the same directory as Helion
-    2. Run Helion.exe (or just "./Helion", on Linux) with the -iwad parameter, followed by the path to the IWAD you want to use
+    4. Run Helion.exe (or just "./Helion", on Linux) with the -iwad parameter, followed by the path to the IWAD you want to use
-    3. Configure your Doom launcher of choice to pass the -iwad parameter
+    5. Configure your Doom launcher of choice to pass the -iwad parameter
-    4. Set values for the `DOOMWADDIR` or `DOOMWADPATH` environment variables
+    6. Set values for the `DOOMWADDIR` or `DOOMWADPATH` environment variables
-    5. Launch the Helion executable using one of the other methods described above, then edit the `files.directories = [".", "wads"]` line in `config.ini` to include the directory that contains your IWADs.
+    7. Launch the Helion executable using one of the other methods described above, then edit the `files.directories = [".", "wads"]` line in `config.ini` to include the directory that contains your IWADs.
 4. Run the Helion executable (Helion.exe on Windows, ./Helion on Linux) to play.

 # User Data Folder / Portable Mode